epfl-ada/ada-2022-project-northamericans/README.md

 ### Research Questions

 - Has there been improvement in diversity regarding ethnicity and gender in the main cast?
 Crew?
-- Are trends over time genre specific or general?
 - Do movies delegate important roles to minority actors?
 - Is there a correlation between movies that have a minority cast and the movie's budget?
 Box office performance?